article background

 When it comes to SIM-only postpaid plans, one thing that Telstra and Vodafone have in common is that the postpaid plans are virtually the same as the plans that can be bundled with a device.

 All four of Telstra’s postpaid plans include unlimited speed-capped data in addition to your fast gigabyte allowance.
 This speed is limited to 1.5Mbps, which is fast enough for general web browsing and phone use, but not ideal for video streaming or high-bandwidth activity.
-The good news is that Telstra customers won’t need to worry about excess data charges, and the feature is available on all four postpaid plans, even when bundled with a new phone.
+The good news is that Telstra customers won’t need to worry about excess data charges, and the feature is available on all postpaid plans, even when bundled with a new phone.

 Telstra offers its postpaid plans on a month-to-month basis, so you’re able to sign up for one month to test it out without being charged a break contract ‘exit fee’ if you decide to cancel.
 Vodafone had previously offered 12-month SIM-only options, however it is now only offering postpaid plans as month-to-month.